filipluca/GWAS_sex_specific_fitness_and_the_X_chromosome/README.md

 Welcome!

-This page contains the code underlying analyses and figures presented in 'Sex and sex-linkage shape polygenic fitness variation in D. melanogaster' (Ruzicka et al. XXXX).
+This page contains the code underlying analyses and figures presented in 'The effects of sex and sex-linkage on polygenic fitness variation in Drosophila melanogaster' (Ruzicka et al. XXXX).

 The code is organised into text files 1-8, which approximately follow the order of the analyses presented in the manuscript.
 The text files are either R scripts (.R suffix) or UNIX scripts (.sh suffix).
 Reproducing analyses presented in the manuscript typically requires running both R and UNIX scripts.
 The contents of each file are described in bullet-point form below.
 I have also annotated the code for clarity, but if it's insufficiently clear please e-mail me at filip.ruzicka [at] monash.edu.